chrmoritz/Troxel/README.md

   * JSON: raw data output
   * some additions for material maps (multi-layer voxel data) used by Trove
 * WebGL-based 3D-Renderer
-  * basic support for alpha layer
+  * basic support for all material maps
-  * (type and specular are not yet supported)
 * Editor
   * simple add and remove voxel functionality
-  * rotate and mirror model
+  * rotate, mirror, move and resize voxel model
+  * filltool with color noise

 ## How to use
 #### Installing